zjestrella-r7/plugin-sdk-docs/UI.md

 ### Special Variables

-The following special variables are available in the UI and can be used in workflows.
+The following special variables, prefixed with a `$`, are available in the UI and can be used in workflows.

 ![UI Special Vars](imgs/ui_special_vars.png)